• Skip to main content

 This post is part of a series about how to get started with furniture building and home DIY projects.

-Like I mentioned, I have used a Kreg Jig on so many projects, but just a few samples are: Wooden Star, Modular Dining Tables, and Wood Slat Bed.
+Like I mentioned, I have used a Kreg Jig on so many projects, but just a few samples are: Wooden Star, Modular Dining Tables, fireplace surround, a bench for mudroom locker built-ins from stock cabinets, and Wood Slat Bed.

 It was one of the first tools I bought back when I began woodworking and it’s a tool that I highly recommend for anyone wanting to do any type of DIY furniture projects or home decor builds.
 The builds you can tackle with just this pocket hole system, a miter saw, and a power drill are truly endless.
 That’s one of the main things I love about it – the possibilities it provides for you to build your own custom-looking furniture are limitless!